 We like to follow the insightful blogs of Sally Haughey at fairydustteaching.com and especially appreciate the September 20, 2015 blog The Peace Table about conflict resolution in her classroom.
 She writes, “One of the best gifts from Montessori education has to be the concept of the Peace Table… a conflict resolution tool for the classroom.
 Traditionally, there is a peace rose that the children can present to a child they have a conflict with and ‘go’ to the table to work it out.”

-Our esteemed kindergarten colleague, Diane Bonica (now retired), maintains a delightful Pinterest board featuring weekly newsletters documenting teaching that honors the magic of childhood and builds a love of learning.
+Our esteemed kindergarten colleague, Diane Bonica (now retired), allowed a colleague to create a delightful Pinterest board featuring her poetic weekly newsletters documenting teaching that honors the magic of childhood and builds a love of learning.